 The future of social learning games is bright.
 And here at Growth Engineering, we always keep our eye trained on the latest game-based learning and gamification updates.

 In our report on the future of gamification, our experts noted that gaming innovations will pave the way for better social interactions.
 The lead game designer at WHO, David Chandross, had some great insights.
 He stated that VR experiences will be designed to integrate with game mechanics and learning outcomes.
 As such, gamified experiences where employees work together in open game worlds will soon drive motivation and engagement.

 Immersive VR games designed specifically to enhance social skills are on the rise.
 For example, Charisma is a game-based learning environment which used to be known as Virtual Reality Social Cognition Training.
 In this environment, players use avatars to engage with each other.
 They also practice social skills and pick up expert advice that they’re then able to use in the real world.

 Everyone’s An Expert

-Most organisations designate certain people as subject matter experts.
-These are the people who know more about their specialist topic than anyone else, and who should be your first point of call whenever you have a question.
+Most organisations designate certain people as subject matter experts (SMEs).
+These are the people who know more about their specialist topic than anyone else.
+They should always be your first point of call whenever you have a question.